Space week day 3: Is there gender equality on Mars?

 Space brains have reduced fertility

-Reproductive health concerns also arise, with both males and females potentially experiencing infertility from short-term exposure to ionizing radiation.
+Reproductive health concerns also arise, with both males and females potentially experiencing infertility from short-term exposure to the ionizing radiation i space.

-But space travel also directly affects the excreating of the brain hormones that control the sex hormones and thereby the fertility of our body.
-Changes have been observed in the hypothalamic-pituitary-gonadal axes observed during space travel, potentially affecting sex hormone levels.
+But space travel also directly affects the excreating of the brain hormones that control the sex hormones and thereby the fertility.
+Changes have been observed in the hypothalamic-pituitary-gonadal axis observed during space travel, potentially affecting sex hormone levels.

 Space, memory, and gender

-Being a woman, it is no surprise that one notable gender difference is in memory processing.
+Being a woman, it is no surprise that one notable gender difference is in our memory processing.

 Women tend to use the left side of the brain’s amygdala for emotional memories, while men rely on the right.
 This could affect how each sex remembers and processes emotional experiences in space.